AhmedAhmedEG/ChatGPT-MiniGUI/README.md

 Simple GUI to interact with ChatGPT using API key.

 # How To Use
-When you first lauch the app, a new file called "config.ini" will be created in the same directory as the app, edit it and paste your OpenAI API key in place of the phrase "ApiKeyHere".
+When you first lauch the app, a new file called "config.ini" will be created in the same directory as the app, edit it and paste your OpenAI API key in place of the phrase "APIKeyHere".

 # How To Build From Code
 1- Make a python virtual environment inside the project's folder with the name "venv" and run this command in it's shell: ```pip install pyside6 openai cx_Freeze```.